 This fact sheet provides general information concerning the application of the H-2A requirements to the agricultural industry for H-2A applications submitted on or after March 15, 2010.
-For applications submitted between January 17, 2009 and March 14, 2010, see Fact Sheet 26A.
-For applications submitted prior to January 17, 2009, see Fact Sheet 26B.

 The Immigration and Nationality Act (INA) authorizes the lawful admission of temporary, nonimmigrant workers (H-2A workers) to perform agricultural labor or services of a temporary or seasonal nature.
 The Department of Labor’s regulations governing the H-2A Program also apply to the employment of U.S. workers by an employer of H-2A workers in any work included in the ETA-approved job order or in any agricultural work performed by the H-2A workers during the period of the job order.
 Such U.S. workers are engaged in corresponding employment.

 Overview of Employer Contractual Obligations